College of Arts, Humanities and Social Sciences Research Awards

 Tips for writing a successful proposal

-We recommend that you submit a project that can result in an initial thesis being submitted within 3 years, in line with the length of funding available.
+We recommend that you submit a project that can result in an initial thesis being submitted for examination within the prescribed period of the PhD, in line with the length of funding available which is 3 years or 4 years if studying on an Integrated PhD.

 Your proposal should provide insight into what you plan to research, how you will conduct your research, and the contribution(s) it will make.
 At this stage your proposal provides evidence of your ability to write, think, create, and argue.
 It also helps indicate how your research will fit into the institution and its goals.
 A strong proposal contains a clear proposition and/or question, sets up outcomes that can be delivered, contains several propositions which are then connected to for the structure, is intelligible to non-experts, has a relevant audience, and shows critical thinking.